 The top lot was an iron articulated Hawk sculpture which swooped in as the sale came to a close, landing on the top spot at £121,250 and surrendering itself to a private bidder on the telephone.

 The Hawk, which can extend its wings and move its head, tail and claws, won a Silver Medal at the Spring Exhibition of the Japan Art Association in 1894.
 It is not clear for what purpose these mysterious mechanical-like sculptures were made.
 What is known is that these works were first made in Japan during the peaceful Edo Period and after the wearing of swords was prohibited in 1876.
-Craftsmen and armorers who had previously produced vast amounts of armor and weaponry were forced to turn their skills to other pursuits.
+Craftsmen and armourers who had previously produced vast amounts of armour and weaponry were forced to turn their skills to other pursuits.

 The sale included sections dedicated to netsuke, inro, lacquer furniture, ceramics, textiles, ivory and elaborate metal work.
 Intricately carved ivory okimono figures, fine bronze and iron metal work vessels and satsuma in particular, exceeded expectations.
 Satsuma ware was first created when the Prince of the Satsuma region abducted skilled Korean potters during invasions in order to establish a local pottery industry in Japan.
 In a crowded saleroom, interest also focused on the exquisitely decorated inro (medicine containers) which represented three of the top four lots.